shortcutssoftware/sc-ols-examples/other/stylist-single-signon/README.md

         })
 ~~~

-- Take the object that is returned by this call.
-It contains the two
+- Take the object that is returned by this call to the server.
+It
-cookies that will enable you to access the Shortcuts Live environment.
+contains the two cookies that will enable you to access the Shortcuts
+Live environment.

 *Note: because you are not on a webpage hosted by the Shortcuts Live
-environment, your browser will not allow you to set these cookies for
+domain, your browser will not allow you to reliably get and
-that environment.
-These cookies are issued to the `shortcutssoftware.com`
+set cookies for that domain.
+These cookies are issued to the
-domain, and so will only be accepted by your browser if it is on a page
+`shortcutssoftware.com` domain, and so may only be accepted by your
-hosted on the `shortcutssoftware.com` domain*
+browser if it is on a page hosted on the `shortcutssoftware.com` domain*

 - To enable this issuing of cookies to work, we use a mechanism whereby
-the browser page in domain A (your domain) opens a new window, which
+the browser page in domain A (your domain) opens a new iframe on
-makes a GET request to domain B (`shortcutssoftware.com`).
-The response
+the `shortcutssoftware.com` domain, which makes a GET request to domain
-to this request sets the cookie you need, and then the new window closes.
+`shortcutssoftware.com` using these cookie values.
+Because this request
+is on the `shortcutssoftware.com` domain, the browser accepts
+the cookie that you need.
+You may not have visibility of the contents
+of the iframe and the cookies issued to that iframe from your web page,
+but that is ok.
+The browser will remember those cookies when they are
+later required to be sent to the Shortcuts Live pages.

-- The organization will open up a browser window for the Shortcuts Live
+- You then open up a browser window for the Shortcuts Live
 environment.
-Since the cookies set in the temporary window were stored
+Since the cookies set in the iframe were stored
-on the `shortcutssoftware.com` domain, the stylist stylist will be able
+for the `shortcutssoftware.com` domain, the stylist will be able
 to access to their site in the Shortcuts Live environment.